 Even though HOAs have a separate insurance policy, there are instances where members may be required to pay some of the expenses that are not covered under the HOA’s master policy, in the form of a special assessment.
-Loss assessment coverage helps protect members from paying these additional expenses themselves.
+Loss assessment coverage helps protect homeowners from paying these additional expenses themselves.

 What is covered under loss assessment coverage?

-Although the details of a loss assessment coverage will differ from provider to provider, most include protection from three kinds of losses.
+Although the details of a loss assessment coverage may differ from provider to provider, most include protection from three kinds of losses.

 When a common area in an HOA is damaged by a covered peril, the HOA’s master policy typically covers the damages.
-If the cost of repair exceeds the limit of coverage in the master policy, however, the HOA may assess members and require them to pay the difference.
+If the repair costs exceed the limit of coverage in the master policy, however, the HOA may assess members and require them to pay the difference.
 If the damages cost more than what the master policy will pay for, loss assessment coverage in an individual condo or homeowners insurance policy could cover the cost assessed to members.

-Usually, HOAs will divide the remaining cost evenly between HOA members, but not all HOA bylaws or master policies are the same.
+Usually, HOAs will divide the remaining cost evenly among HOA members, but not all HOA bylaws or master policies are the same.
 It’s important to read the details in your contract or policy carefully before joining an association so that you are aware of all the costs you may be required to pay.
 If the master HOA policy is unclear, ask your association to clarify any areas that are confusing.
 You should request a copy of the master policy so that you can review it with your insurance agent before determining what individual coverage you need to purchase.

 Liability assessments include accidents in a common area.
-For example, when someone is injured in a common area of a residential development, such as the amenity center, parking garage, playground, swimming pool or tennis court, they might choose to sue the HOA for damages.
+For example, when someone is injured in a common area of a residential development, such as the amenity center, parking garage, playground, swimming pool or tennis court, they might sue the HOA for damages.
 The HOA master policy typically has coverage for these instances.
-Once again, though, the cost of the settlement could be more than the liability limit in the master policy.
+Once again, though, the cost of the settlement could exceed the liability limit in the master policy.